dschil138/chatterstack/README.md

 ```

 # Advanced Library
-Chatterstack has much more functionality built-in, and is easily extensible.
+The Chatterstack Advanced class extends the base class, and has much more functionality built-in.
+It is also easily extensible.

 ## Reminders

+>**Warning**:
+> Recent changes to the model seem to have broken this functionality.
+It may or may not work when you try it.
+It will likely have to be re-written to use function-calling to work consistently again

 You can now tell the bot "remind me to take the take the garbage out at 8pm", or "remind me to take the garbage out in an hour"